Retsef Levi: Career

-Levi is an expert in analytics, risk management, and health systems.
+Levi is a data scientist and former intelligence officer in the Israeli military.
 After receiving his doctorate, Levi completed postdoctoral research at the IBM T.J.
 Watson Research Center, where he was the Goldstine Postdoctoral Fellow at the Department of Mathematical Sciences.
 He became an assistant professor of management in 2006 at the MIT Sloan School of Management, where he held a position as a Robert N. Noyce Career Development Professor.
 He was promoted to an associate professor with tenure in July 2009 and received the school's appointment as its J. Spencer Standish Professor of Operations Management in July 2010.

 Levi was associate editor of the peer-reviewed academic journals Management Science (from 2009 to 2014), Mathematics of Operations Research (from 2009 to 2015), Naval Research Logistics (from 2009 to 2015), and Operations Research (from 2011 to 2018).

 In 2021, Israeli minister of education Yoav Gallant appointed Levi to a panel of experts tasked with advising the government on the reopening of schools during the COVID-19 pandemic in Israel.
 Levi was a critic of the Israeli Ministry of Health's policy of closing schools during the pandemic, which he considered unnecessary.

 Advisory Committee on Immunization Practices, 2025

 Levi is a critic of COVID-19 lockdowns and mRNA vaccines, and a COVID-19 vaccine skeptic.
 He has published papers on the mortality rates of COVID-19 vaccines.
 He wrote on Twitter in 2023 that “the evidence is mounting and indisputable that mRNA vaccines cause serious harm including death, especially among young people".
 On June 11, 2025, Robert F. Kennedy Jr., the U.S. Secretary of Health and Human Services, announced that he appointed Levi as one of the members of the Advisory Committee on Immunization Practices (ACIP).
 However, Levi did not have medical, epidemiological, or immunological training, experience, or background.
+Levi was removed from his position on the ACIP in 2026 when a ruling in American Academy of Pediatrics v.
+Kennedy invalidated the entire committee's appointments.